rajatkb/Conference-Notify/Scrapper-Service/README.md

 Jump to `demo.py` for implementing a scrapper from scratch and configuring it to run.

 ## Test

+Test whether the initialization is working or not
+>> python app.py -l debug -ls console  --test True

+Test whether the run is working or not
+>> python app.py -l debug -ls file --test False

 We are focusing on doing test driven development, so downn the line things are not unpredicatable.

 Before deploying the current build , it's recommended that you run the test suite once.